-UNIT 1: THE BEHAVIOUR OF CONSUMERS AND BUSINESSES

-UNIT 1 - The Behaviour of Consumers and Businesses

-AoS1 - Thinking like an economist

-- Introductory concepts, including: relative scarcity, economic decision making, opportunity cost, resources - Consumers and consumer behaviour - Business: profit maximisation, evolution and changing goals including sustainability, genders, technology and innovation

-AoS2 - Decision making in markets

-- Market competition

-- Supply and Demand

-- Monopolies

-WHAT TYPE OF WORK IS / CAN BE DONE?

-- Case studies

-- Practical exercises

-- Structured questions and analysis

-- Report of an investigation or an inquiry

-- A blog of media commentaries using print or electronic materials

-- A presentation (oral, multimedia, visual)

-- A web page

-- End of Semester Examination

-UNIT 2: CONTEMPORARY ECONOMIC ISSUES

-AoS 1: Economic growth, long-term economic prosperity and environmental sustainability

-- The meaning and measurement of economic growth using real Gross Domestic Product (GDP) - The meaning of both long-term economic prosperity and environmental sustainability

-AoS 2: Economic efficiency and equity

-- The difference between equity in the distribution of income and equality in the distribution of income - The effect of poverty on material and non-material living standards.

-AoS 3: Global Issues

-- The challenges faced by developing nations in improving living standards and alleviating poverty - Free trade versus protectionism - The effect of globalisation on relevant stakeholders - The effect of government policy, foreign aid, multilateral development assistance and foreign investment on developing nations - The global distribution of income: causes and implications of global inequality - The effect of population movement on labour markets, economic growth and the environment - International responses to an environmental challenge.
+UNIT 1: THE BEHAVIOUR OF CONSUMERS AND BUSINESSES WHAT TYPE OF WORK IS / CAN BE DONE?
+WHAT IS STUDIED?
+Case studies UNIT 1 - The Behaviour of Consumers and Businesses Practical exercisesStructured questions and analysis AoS1 - Thinking like an economist Introductory concepts, including: relative scarcity, economic decision making, opportunity cost, resources Consumers and consumer behaviour Business: profit maximisation, evolution and changing goals including sustainability, genders, technology and innovation AoS2 - Decision making in markets Market competition Supply and Demand Monopolies Report of an investigation or an inquiry A blog of media commentaries using print or electronic materials A presentation (oral, multimedia, visual) A web page End of Semester Examination UNIT 2: CONTEMPORARY ECONOMIC ISSUES WHAT IS STUDIED?
+AoS 1: Economic growth, long-term economic prosperity and environmental sustainability The meaning and measurement of economic growth using real Gross Domestic Product (GDP) The meaning of both long-term economic prosperity and environmental sustainability AoS 2: Economic efficiency and equity The difference between equity in the distribution of income and equality in the distribution of income The effect of poverty on material and non-material AoS 3: Global Issues The challenges faced by developing nations in improving living standards and alleviating poverty Free trade versus protectionism The effect of globalisation on relevant stakeholders The effect of government policy, foreign aid, multilateral development assistance and foreign investment on developing nations The global distribution of income: causes and implications of global inequality The effect of population movement on labour markets, economic growth and the environment